 Vice President, Principal Analyst

 Chip serves CIOs.
-His research focuses on IT investment strategies, justifying technology investments, IT portfolio management, business technology (BT) alignment, and IT satisfaction.
+His research focuses on IT investment strategies, innovation, justifying technology investments, business technology alignment, and IT satisfaction.
 Chip developed the Total Economic Impact™ (TEI) model and program to help clients quantify and communicate the financial value of technology investments and strategies.

 Chip has 25 years of experience in the IT industry.
 He came to Forrester through its acquisition of Giga Information Group.
 Prior to joining Giga, he was director of business development for Passport Designs, where he managed both the customer service center and the direct sales organizations.
-In 1992, he implemented a program where technical support agents would be rewarded if their interactions led to the sale of an upgrade or additional product.
 Chip also held senior positions at Ingres, where he was group manager of desktop and Unix platform marketing, as well as Ingres' representative to the X/Open ISV council.

 Chip earned a B.A. in anthropology from Hamilton College.